 Involving users makes them feel like their opinions are important (because they are) and can even allow you and your users to come up with solutions that had never been considered.

-From a technical standpoint, APEX is exceptionally well-adapted to bringing your Forms applications into the 21st century.
+From a technical standpoint, APEX is exceptionally well-adapted to bringing your Forms applications into the present and future.
 However, if you don’t handle change management properly, all this is for nothing.
 To be frank, we’ve never encountered a technical problem we couldn’t solve.
 Virtually all the problems we’ve faced have concerned people’s ability to adapt to a new way of doing things.
 This is why change management is so important.

 To recap the business advantages of Modernizing Oracle Forms with APEX: Avoid the Big Bang approach.
 This way, you are in control.
 You can make long-term plans and a establish sequence of actions over several months or even years.
 The budgeting for such a project becomes reasonable.
 You can easily manage investments.
 You can manage the rhythm and phases of the project.
 Best of all your Oracle Forms Applications will be up to speed with the rest of your business.